uwcirg/keycloak-deploy/README.md

 ## Steps to use this repository

 1. [Install docker](https://docs.docker.com/engine/install/debian/)
+2. Install docker compose
-2. Add your user to the docker group
+3. Add your user to the docker group
    - `sudo usermod -aG docker user_name`
-3. Build the container (only needed on the first time)
+4. Run the container from the project root directory
-   - `docker build . -t keycloak_dev`
+   - `docker compose up -d`
-4. Run the container
-   - `docker run --name keycloak_dev -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin -v ./dev-data/init/realm:/opt/keycloak/data/import  -v ./modules/themes:/opt/keycloak/themes keycloak_dev`

 ### Testing your app login
 You can use this website to test your login functionality